 on this spell, the storm produces additional Effects

 Round 2: Acidic rain falls from the cloud.
 Each creature and object under the cloud takes 1d6 acid damage.

-Round 3: You call six bolts of lightning from the cloud to strike six creatures or Objects
+Round 3: You call six bolts of lightning from the cloud to strike six Creatures

 of your choice beneath the cloud.
 A given creature or object can't be struck by more than one bolt.
 A struck creature must make a Dexterity